Sans contrefaçon: Promotion and live performances

 Farmer performed the song in lip sync on 16 French television shows (all sources listed below provide different data), broadcast between 13 November 1987 and 6 February 1988 on various channels (TF1, Antenne 2, FR3, Canal+, La 5).
 Sometimes, she was also interviewed and, on certain shows, she performed another hit.
 Farmer almost always wore male clothes with black and white checks and a cap (the same costume as she wore during her 1989 tour).
 In 1990, she promoted the song on Swedish and Italian programmes, on 28 April and 13 July.
 On 18 May 1996, Farmer performed "Sans contrefaçon" just after "California", on Les Années tubes.

 "Sans contrefaçon" is Farmer's only song to be performed on all her concerts tours (although it was only included as part of a medley on the Mylenium Tour).
 The song is the one that is included most often on the singer's various compilations and live albums.
 In the 1989 tour, Farmer wears a black and white checked trousers, a cap with the same patterns, and a jacket.
 First, she performs a choreography moving her hips, then she is joined by all dancers.
 Dancers come in holding hands and start a choreography during which they mime a street brawl.
 In the 1996 tour, Farmer wears black pants, heels, a masculine dressing gown and a scarf, and four dancers are dressed in disco drag queen, with green, yellow and blue and red wigs.
 The projectors are of the same colors as the dancers' wigs.
 In the 1999 performance, Farmer wears a black costume composed of a woven trousers open on the upper thighs, a transparent bustier, high shoes with heels, a large necklace and two iron false-buttocks; dancers have the same costume, without the jacket, and perform a collective choreography, the same as for "Pourvu qu'elles soient douces" during the 1989 tour.
 During the 2006 concerts at Bercy, Farmer is dressed with black feathers and had a big hat.
 The giant screens and the central cross display signs "masculine-feminine" that move in all directions and form somewhat like a hopscotch game.
 She performs the same collective choreography as on the previous tours.
-During the 2009 tour, Farmer and her dancers wear a white tutu, pinsripe trousers and a jacket, and perform the choreography together, while the screens in the back show chessmen.
+During the 2009 tour, Farmer and her dancers wear a white tutu, pinstripe trousers and a jacket, and perform the choreography together, while the screens in the back show chessmen.
+The song was also performed during her 2013, 2019 and 2023 tours.